 After selecting GUI mode, you can then use the GUI to construct the query:

-Now, when the query is fired (eg. when you click a button), the query will run and modify your existing database.
+Now, when the query is manually triggered (e.g. when you click a button), the query will run and modify your existing database.

 When evaluating a SQL

-delete, we first filter out the rows the query could affect by looking at the "filter by" section:
+delete, you'll first want to filter out the rows the query will affect by looking at the "filter by" section:

 If the results of the

-filter by contain more than one row, we'll let you know and refuse to run the query.
+filter by contain more than one row, Retool will notify you and refuse to run the query.
 If you intended to update multiple rows, though, you can check the "allow this query to modify multiple rows" checkbox:

 If it's an

-upsert, this'll let you update multiple rows.
-If you're deleting rows, we'll only let you delete up to 200 in one go.
+upsert, this setting will enable you to update multiple rows.
+If you're deleting rows, Retool only lets you delete up to 200 rows in one go.

-If you would like to make a bulk update to your database, (e.g., you have a CSV that contains the new name for a set of users) - you can use Retool to perform the update for you.
-An example of this is shown below
+If you'd like to make a bulk update to your database, you can pass in an array of records to update.
+An example of this is shown below:

 In this example, Retool will first ensure that the

 ProductID column is a unique key in the database table.
-If it is a unique key, then it will iterate through the array and for each member, it will merge the new values with the existing database record.
+If it is a unique key, Retool will iterate through the array and, for each member, merge the new values with the existing database record.
 In this case, it will update the product with

 id = 680 to have the new color of